owyongsk/ruby-sendhub/README.md

 Now you grab the contacts you have.
 You need the contact id to send any message

 		sh.get_contacts

+Or create the contact if you need to

+		sh.add_contacts("John Ninjamura", 4082420010)

 Or grab all the groups